gcbourdon/Apple-Exercise/README.md

 - Due to the RAM constraints noted in the spec (C), I did not store the input values in a data structure.
 Instead, I kept a running summation of the values and another summation of the values squared.
 With these summations and the count of all input numbers so far, I was able to calculate the running avg and stddev.

 - Due to the methods not being idempotent (do not return same value for same input) it was not appropriate to use path variables.
-Therefore, I decided to use a Map<String, Float> body in the POST requests, and Map<String, String> body in the GET request to decrypt.
+Therefore, I decided to use a Map<String, Double> body in the POST requests, and Map<String, String> body in the GET request to decrypt.

 REFERENCES: